-Memberships available from Birds Tackle, Breakaway Tackle, Copdock Mill and Gladwells
+Memberships available from Birds Tackle, Breakaway Tackle and Gladwells Stowmarket

 Needham Lake- Open All Year- Day Tickets Available

 This is a popular site of approximately 4.5 acres with depths to 18ft.
 The lake is stocked with Bream, roach, Rudd, perch, tench, hybrids and pike.

 The most productive methods for silver's is pole or waggler; Feeder and ledger tactics prove fruitful when after the bream and tench.
 The best baits are caster, maggots, worm and pinkie.
 Floating Baits are strictly prohibited: All Baits must be at least 600mm 2ft below water surface as per Rule book.

 Boilies are permitted to be used (in moderation) at Needham lake.